 It is rather obvious that your data-decorated distribution theory is a cartoon.

-(ii) The representative economist cannot tell the difference between profit and income until this very day.
+(ii) The representative economist cannot tell the difference between profit and income to this very day.
 This is comparable to a physicist who cannot tell the difference between force/energy or acceleration/velocity.

 (iii) Keynes, too, messed up the profit theory and he knew it.
 “His Collected Writings show that he wrestled to solve the Profit Puzzle up till the semi-final versions of his GT but in the end he gave up and discarded the draft chapter dealing with it.”
 (Tómasson and Bezemer, 2010, pp. 12-13, 16)

 (v) All this happened in the 1930s.
-Until this very day economists have not realized that all IS-LM models are logically defective — among them Paul Krugman and you (2014a).
-Otherwise it is not explicable that you label your post ‘Praising Krugman’.
+To this very day, economists have not realized that all IS-LM models are logically defective — among them Paul Krugman and you (2014a).
+Otherwise, it is not explicable that you label your post ‘Praising Krugman’.